dancer1325/apache-kafka/docs/introduction.md

           <a href="#intro_usage">What can I use event streaming for?</a>
 </h4>

+# What can I use event streaming for?

 * [WIDE use cases](https://kafka.apache.org/powered-by) | DIFFERENT industries & organizations
   * process payments & financial transactions | real-time
     * _Example:_ stock exchanges, banks, and insurances